qala-io/datagen/README.md

 -------

 Java library to generate random data (numbers, strings, dates) - to facilitate [Randomized Testing](http://qala.io/blog/randomized-testing.html).
-Some tips on randomization:
+Randomization helps writing and running tests quicker as well improving the coverage.
+Just _some_ use cases for randomization:

 * [Combinatorial Testing](./datagen-examples/combinatorial.md) - helps reducing the number of test cases you need to write and run